Refined Coconut oil

 using a bullock or machine driven expeller, just like any other oil.

-The best quality refined coconut oils
+The best quality Refined Coconut oils

 are cleaned using a natural, chemical free process, which are A-okay for consumption.

 is processed using the organically approved methods of physical extraction and refining.
-For the extraction step, the coconuts
+For the extraction step, the Coconuts

-are broken into pieces and the coconut meat
+are broken into pieces and the Coconut

-is allowed to dry, and once it is dried, the meat or flesh of the coconut
+is allowed to dry, and once it is dried, the meat or flesh of the Coconut

 is hydraulically pressed at 100 - 130 degrees to extract the oil.
 The resulting oil is passed through a filter press to produce the finished material, but it still has to go through the RBD